fog-machine/tunnel-server/README.md

 This install script was designed to work on Ubuntu 18.04 on Digital Ocean servers.

-## Setup New Tunnel Server

-- ssh into server as root
-- copy install script
-- `chmod 755 install.sh` for permissions
-- run script
-- check that script was successful
-    - `pm2 list all` and `pm2 logs` to make sure the server is running
-    - check of nginx config files
-    - check `crontab -l`

 ## Manually Reset A Server

 - Delete all files ~/frp-config
 - Delete SQLite file `rpn.db`
-- Delete all files inf /etc/nginx/conf/sites-enabled
+- Delete all files in /etc/nginx/conf/sites-enabled
     - EXCEPT FOR `default`
-    - EXCEPT FOR `api.YOUR-DOMAIN`
+    - EXCEPT FOR your API domain config
 - `pm2 restart all`
 - `service nginx restart`